tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Record Layer

-The CTLS Record Layer assumes that records are externally framed (i.e., that the length is already known).
+The CTLS Record Layer assumes that records are externally framed (i.e., that the length is already known because it is carried in a UDP datagram or the like).
 Depending on how this was carried, you might need another byte or two for that framing.
 Thus, only the type byte need be carried.
 Thus, TLSPlaintext becomes:

 ~~~~
       struct {